Perspective | They were names on headstones until the pandemic. Then they became reminders that ‘Georgetown was Black.’

 Another reflected the reluctance of a family to move away from the graves of two children.
 When those family members were later buried in Upper Marlboro, Md., they placed a marker there, too, for the children.

 One of the more surprising findings involved a White woman.
-She had no African ancestry, Lowe says, but was forced to carry a document indicating she was a free woman, because of how she spoke and where she lived.
+She had no African ancestry, Lowe says, but was forced to carry a document indicating she was a free woman because of how she spoke and where she lived.

 About 300 marked graves exist, he says, but undertaker records were used to create a database of about 2,700 names.